HepLean Documentation

 To avoid having to think about this, we apply a nice trick:

 We compositionally replace oldIH with newIH.
 This likely changes the result type, so when re-assembling we have to be supple (mainly around PProd.fst/PProd.snd).
 As we re-assemble the term we check if it has type motive xs...
 If it has, then know we have just found and rewritten a recursive call, and this type nicely provides us the arguments xs.
-So at this point we store the rewritten expression as a new induction hypothesis (using M.tell) and rewrite to f xs.., which now again has the same type as the original term, and the furthe re-assembly should work.
+So at this point we store the rewritten expression as a new induction hypothesis (using M.tell) and rewrite to f xs.., which now again has the same type as the original term, and the further re-assembly should work.
 Half this logic is in the isRecCall parameter.

 If this process fails we’ll get weird type errors (caught later on).
-We'll see if we need to imporve the errors, for example by passing down a flag whether we expect the same type (and no occurrences of newIH), or whether we are in “supple mode”, and catch it earlier if the rewriting fails.
+We'll see if we need to improve the errors, for example by passing down a flag whether we expect the same type (and no occurrences of newIH), or whether we are in “supple mode”, and catch it earlier if the rewriting fails.

 Equations